nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary
 **Technical**
+* **Java**: Java is a programming language that BridalBuddy is written in.
+It is required to run the application.
 *  **CLI**: Command-Line Interface, a text-based interface used to interact with software by typing commands.
 *  **GUI**: Graphical User Interface, a user interface that allows users to interact with the app through graphical elements such as buttons, text fields, and menus.
 *  **JAR**: Java Archive, A file format used to package Java applications and libraries into a single, compressed file